Pep Guardiola’s reign as City boss began with a narrow 1-0 defeat to his former side, Bayern Munich.

 Man of the Match…

 The Argentine goalkeeper produced a hat-trick of stunning saves in the first half to repel a Bayern side who were building up more momentum as the first 45 progressed.

 His save from Julian Green was the pick of the bunch – a fingertip parry over the crossbar.

 How they lined up…

-Pep’s first-ever City line-up contained an intriguing blend of youth and experience, with no fewer than six teenagers handed starts, including new boy Zinchenko who made his non-competitive debut as the no.10 in behind Iheanacho with Brandon Barker and Jesus Navas on either side.
+Pep’s first-ever City line-up contained an intriguing blend of youth and experience, with no fewer than six teenager handed starts, including new boy Zinchenko who made his non-competitive debut as the no.10 in behind Iheanacho with Barker and Navas on either side.